-It is impossible to ascertain the words of command to be given in all cases; where such are not pointed out, they must depend on the circumstances of the situation, and be short, clear, and expressive of what is to be done.
+It is impossible to ascertain the words of command All commands -to be given in all cases! where such are not pointed afcertained, out, they must depend on the circumstances of the fituation, and be short, clear, and expressive of what is to be done.